twalker7/mindfulnest-wellness-app/README.md

 ## Usage

+Select from an assortment of audio recordings containing affirmations tailored specifically for the type of mindscape that the user desires to listen to

-Decide the category of audio affirmation that you would like to hear, click play and enjoy the positivity!
+Decide a mantra category, click play, and enjoy the positivity!
 Future development will enable user recording.

 ## Credits